a-luna/aaronluna.dev/content/flask_api_tutorial/part-6/index.md

 menu_section: "tutorials"
 categories: ["Flask", "Python", "Tutorial-Series"]
 toc: true
 summary: "Part 6 completes the implementation of the Widget API.
 Since one of the requirements is to allow users to retrieve a paginated list of widgets, advanced techniques for serializing objects to JSON are demonstrated.
-Both the widget API model and the pagination API model are complex, requiring the use of several new classes from the Flask-RESTPlus fields module.
+Both the widget API model and the pagination API model are complex, requiring the use of several new classes from the Flask-RESTx fields module.
 The update and delete processes are implemented next and unit tests for all endpoint/request type combination are created and executed."
 git_release_name: "v0.6"
 url_git_rel_browse: "https://github.com/a-luna/flask-api-tutorial/tree/v0.6"
 url_git_rel_zip: "https://github.com/a-luna/flask-api-tutorial/archive/v0.6.zip"